Agrimonia pubescens: Description

 Agrimonia pubescens is an erect perennial, growing upwards of 40 in tall.
 It has erect and canescent or pubescent stems.
 The five to thirteen leaflets are oblong and dentate, and pinnately divided once.
 The leaves are lanceolate, with the terminal leaflet being the largest, measuring 1.25-4 in long and 0.5-2 in wide.
 The leaflets increase in size as they approach the top of the compound leaf.
 At the base of each petiole is oval-shaped stipule with a serrated margin, measuring approximately 0.75 in long and 0.38 in wide.
 The yellow flowers are borne on spike-like racemes.
 Each flower is 0.25-0.33 in wide with five yellow petals and five to ten stamens.
 The five sparsely pubescent sepals alternate with the petals.
 The small flowers and conical fruit have short pedicels.
 The seeds have hook-like projections and are clustered in a bell-like shape.
 The glabrous calyx measures 0.08 in while fruiting.

 The plant flowers from July through September.

+Range

+Agrimonia pubescens is found predominantly found in the United States, east of the Mississippi River.